How to shine in a Zoom Interview

-Hiring managers have adapted with speed to the new realities of social distancing and have moved from face to face to online interviews.
+Hiring managers are now routinely interviewing remotely and this is particularly common at the initial stages of the recruitment process.
 To excel in virtual interviews, it’s important to realise that they’re a different beast.
 This new form of interview requires adapting your style in order to make them work effectively for you.

 Here are 6 tips to help you maximise your presence in virtual interviews and to make that vital connection with the hiring manager.